DavAug/chi/docs/source/getting_started/quick_overview.rst

 **********************

-While the simulation of population models is interesting in its own right, especially when it is crucial to understand the inter-individual variability of the modelled dynamics, we motivated the construction of a population model for the individual parameters as a necessity for inference.
-In particular, the population model allows us to estimate the bottom-level parameters for all measured individuals simultaneously
+While the simulation of population models is interesting in its own right, especially when it is crucial to understand the variation of the modelled dynamics across individuals, we initially motivated the construction of a population model as a necessity for inference when measurements come from different, non-identical entities and we nevertheless want to estimate the data-generating parameters of all entities.

+The population model allows us ...